wl-net/arcus-k8s/README.md

 It will takes about 5-10 minutes for everything to come up.
 When `microk8s.kubectl get pods` shows a list of pods in the running or completed state, you are good to go.

+## Viewing pod status

+`microk8s.kubectl describe pod $POD`

+where $POD is something like "alarm-service"

 ## Starting over

 If you'd like to start over (including wiping any data, or configuration):